 CAPABILITY · OPS & BACK-OFFICE

-Email triage and drafted replies — inbox cleared, nothing important missed.
+Email triage plus drafted replies.
+Inbox security-sensitive, nothing important missed.

-Most owners who come to us about email aren't complaining about volume.
-They're complaining about the specific, gnawing fear that something important is sitting in there and they haven't seen it yet.
+Owners who come to us about email rarely lead with volume.
+They lead with the nagging fear that something important is sitting in there unseen.
 They're right to worry.
-An inbox with 200 unread messages doesn't just mean wasted time — it means a client waiting on a contract, a vendor who needed a decision three days ago, and a referral that went cold while the newsletter noise piled up on top.
+An inbox with 200 unread messages isn't only wasted time.
+It's a client waiting on a contract, a vendor who needed a decision three days ago, and a referral that went cold while newsletter noise piled on top.

-Generic filters don't fix this.
-Moving everything from a sender you don't recognize to a "review later" folder just relocates the anxiety.
-What's missing is context: is this email from the attorney's client about an upcoming deposition, or is it a firm newsletter from that same law firm?
-The subject line doesn't tell you.
-The sender alone doesn't tell you.
-You need something that understands what actually matters to this owner, in this business, on this day.
+Generic filters don't fix that.
+Shoving every unfamiliar sender into a "review later" folder just relocates the anxiety.
+The missing piece is context.
+Is this email from the attorney's client about an upcoming deposition, or a newsletter from that same firm?
+The subject line won't tell you.
+The sender alone won't either.
+You need something that understands what matters to this owner, in this business, today.

 The build works in three layers.
-First, an AI reads every incoming message and assigns an intent label: URGENT-respond, CALENDAR, INFO, NEWSLETTER, or AUTO-DELETE.
-The labeling logic is trained on the owner's past behavior — how they've responded to similar senders, which thread types they forward to staff, which ones they delete without opening.
-Over the first two weeks, it learns what the owner actually treats as urgent versus what just looks urgent on the surface.
+An AI reads every incoming message and assigns an intent label: URGENT-respond, CALENDAR, INFO, NEWSLETTER, or AUTO-DELETE.
+That labeling logic trains on the owner's past behavior, including how they handled similar senders, which thread types they forward to staff, and which ones they delete unopened.
+Over the first two weeks it learns what the owner treats as urgent versus what only looks urgent on the surface.

-Second, for any message labeled URGENT-respond or CALENDAR, the system drafts a reply in the owner's voice — pulled from their past outbound email patterns — and surfaces it in a daily digest or a Slack alert, depending on preference.
+Next, for anything labeled URGENT-respond or CALENDAR, the system drafts a reply in the owner's voice, pulled from their past outbound patterns, and surfaces it in a daily digest or a team chat alert.
 The owner reads the draft, edits if needed, and approves.
 Nothing sends without that approval.
-This isn't about removing the owner from the loop; it's about eliminating the blank-page problem.
-Replying to a 70%-finished draft that already uses your tone takes two minutes.
-Starting from scratch takes twelve.
+This keeps the owner in the loop while killing the blank-page problem.
+Replying to a draft that's 70% done and already in your tone takes two minutes.
+Starting cold takes twelve.

-Third, the system escalates anything ambiguous rather than guessing.
-If a thread gets flagged as potentially important but the confidence is low, the owner gets a one-line summary and a direct question: "Respond now, delegate, or snooze?"
-The escalation comes through whatever channel the owner monitors most — Slack, SMS, or a dedicated daily digest email.
-The goal is fewer decisions, not zero visibility.
+The third layer escalates ambiguity instead of guessing.
+When a thread looks potentially important but confidence is low, the owner gets a one-line summary and a direct question: respond now, delegate, or snooze?
+That prompt comes through whatever channel the owner watches most, whether team chat, SMS, or a digest email.
+Fewer decisions, full visibility.

-Golden Horizons builds this as a scoped integration against the owner's existing Gmail or Microsoft 365 account.
+Golden Horizons builds this as a scoped integration against the owner's existing Gmail or productivity suite account.

 Use cases

-• A managing partner at a seven-attorney firm gets 150 emails a day across three matters and firm admin.
-The bot surfaces four items requiring a decision by noon, drafts three replies, and buries the rest.
-Partner spends 20 minutes on email instead of two hours.
+- A managing partner at a seven-attorney firm gets 150 emails a day across three matters and firm admin.
+The bot surfaces four items needing a decision by noon, drafts three replies, and buries the rest.
+The partner spends 20 minutes on email instead of two hours.

-• A founder at a consulting firm leaves for a four-day conference.
-Bot triages the inbox in the background, escalates two time-sensitive client asks via Slack, and queues twelve drafted responses for review on return.
+- A consulting-firm founder leaves for a four-day conference.
+The bot triages the inbox in the background, escalates two time-sensitive client asks via team chat, and queues twelve drafted responses for review on return.
 Nothing falls through.

-• A busy CEO at an owner-operated services company keeps missing vendor follow-ups buried under client newsletters.
-Bot auto-labels and archives the newsletters, flags vendor threads URGENT, drafts a single reply template the CEO approves and clones across three open threads.
+- An owner-operator keeps losing vendor follow-ups under client newsletters.
+The bot archives the newsletters, flags vendor threads URGENT, and drafts one reply template the CEO approves and clones across three open threads.

-• A solo CPA at tax season with 300 unread messages.
-Bot identifies eight client document requests, drafts follow-up emails with specific document lists, and auto-archives IRS bulk mail and software renewal notices.
+- A solo CPA hits tax season with 300 unread messages.
+The bot identifies eight client document requests, drafts follow-ups with specific document lists, and auto-archives IRS bulk mail and software renewal notices.

-• A residential contractor owner gets subcontractor bids, client change order requests, and supplier invoices all in the same inbox.
-Bot separates them into labeled buckets, drafts approval or decline replies for the bids, and flags change orders that reference active job numbers.
+- A residential contractor gets vendor bids, client change orders, and supplier invoices in one inbox.
+The bot sorts them into labeled buckets, drafts approve-or-decline replies for the bids, and flags change orders that reference active job numbers.

-• A government contractor BD lead misses a teaming partner inquiry buried in a thread with 40 messages.
-Bot surfaces the thread, summarizes the opportunity in one line, and drafts a reply that acknowledges the inquiry and proposes a call — sent within the response window.
+- A regulated business BD lead loses a teaming-partner inquiry inside a 40-message thread.
+The bot surfaces it, summarizes the opportunity in one line, and drafts a reply proposing a call, sent inside the response window.

 What’s included